Clovil/clovil/README.md

 ### Hi there 👋

+- I'm currently living in Shanghai, China
+- I'm currently learning Python, SQL
+- I'm looking to become a Data Analyst
+- Fun fact: I am Indonesian.
+I went to United States when I was 15 years old, worked as a vendor in Google Maps Beijing, and currently living in Shanghai
 <!--
 **Clovil/clovil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.